 Linac4 accelerates hydrogen ions before they enter the main LHC.

 Linac4 consists of hollow metal tubes placed in a vacuum.
 The hydrogen ions are accelerated across the gaps between the tubes.

 Part of Linac4 is shown below.

 (a) (i) Explain why an alternating supply voltage is used in Linac4.

-1

 (ii) Suggest one reason why the lengths of the tubes increase along Linac4.

-1

-[Turn over

-7. (continued)

-MARKS DO NOT WRITE IN THIS MARGIN

-3

 (b) Linac4 accelerates the hydrogen ions to a speed of 0.50c.
 The hydrogen ions then travel through a connecting tube before entering the LHC.

 The connecting tube has a length of 13 m in the frame of reference of a stationary observer.

 Calculate the length of the connecting tube in the frame of reference of the hydrogen ions.

-Space for working and answer

 (c) Hydrogen ions can be collided within the LHC to produce other particles.

-One of the particles produced is known as a $\pi^-$ meson.
-The $\pi^-$ meson is negatively charged. (i) State what is meant by the term meson.
+One of the particles produced is known as a π^- meson.
+The π^- meson is negatively charged.

+(i) State what is meant by the term meson.

-1 (ii) The $\pi^-$ meson enters a region of magnetic field and follows the path shown.
+(ii) The π^- meson enters a region of magnetic field and follows the path shown.

-Determine the direction of the magnetic field acting upon the $\pi^-$ meson.
+Determine the direction of the magnetic field acting upon the π^- meson.

-7. (continued) - (d) In July 2018, scientists at CERN announced that the Higgs boson had been observed to decay into two bottom quarks. - (i) One of the fundamental forces involved in the decay of the Higgs boson is the weak nuclear force.
+- (d) In July 2018, scientists at CERN announced that the Higgs boson had been observed to decay into two bottom quarks. - (i) One of the fundamental forces involved in the decay of the Higgs boson is the weak nuclear force.

 Name a force mediating particle for the weak nuclear force.

-1 (ii) A bottom quark has a mass-energy equivalence of 4.20 GeV. $$(1 \text{ eV} = 1.60 \times 10^{-19} \text{ J})$$
+(ii) A bottom quark has a mass-energy equivalence of 4.20 GeV.

+$$(1 \text{ eV} = 1.60 \times 10^{-19} \text{ J})$$